Volterra type operators on weighted Dirichlet spaces: Boundedness of Volterra type operators

-Recently, Lin et al. \cite{LIN,LIN1} characterized the boundedness of $T_g$ and $S_g$ acting on the derivative Hardy spaces $S^p(1\leq p<\infty)$ and weighted Banach spaces with general weights.
-Mengestie \cite{TM} obtained a complete description of the boundedness and compactness of the product of the Volterra type operators and composition operators on the weighted Fock spaces, and recently, he \cite{TM1} studied the topological structure of the space of Volterra-type integral operators on the Fock spaces endowed with the operator norm.
+Recently, Lin et al. \cite{LIN1,LIN,LIN2} characterized the boundedness and the strict singularities of the Volterra type operators acting on the (derivative) Hardy spaces and weighted Banach spaces with general weights.
+Li and Stevi\'{c} \cite{Li1,Li2} introduced the generalized composition operators (also called generalized Volterra type operators) acting on Zygmund spaces and Bloch type spaces and so forth, which had attracted intensive attentions.
+For instance, Mengestie \cite{TM} obtained a complete description of the boundedness and compactness of the product of the Volterra type operators and composition operators on the weighted Fock spaces, and recently, he \cite{TM1} studied the topological structure of the space of Volterra-type integral operators on the Fock spaces endowed with the operator norm.
 Furthermore, by applying the Carleson embedding theorem and the Littlewood-Paley formula, Constantin and Pel\'{a}ez \cite{CP} obtained the boundedness and compactness of $T_g$ on the weighted Fock spaces and investigated the invariant subspaces of the classical Volterra operator $T_z$ on such spaces.

 The multiplication operator $M_g$ is defined by

 The following relation holds:

 Then we characterize the boundedness of these operators.